 - Reserve about 3/4 cup of the cooking liquid and discard the remaining.
 Rinse the chickpeas and place them along with the reserved liquid in the freezer for 1 hour to until chilled throughout.

-- Cut the top off of a head of garlic and place it into a sheet of foil with a drizzle of olive oil.
-Roast at 350°F for 40 minutes and cool until easy to handle.
+- Preheat oven to 400°F. Remove the flaky outer skin off of the garlic head and then cut the top off of a head of garlic.
+Place it into a sheet of foil with a drizzle of olive oil.
+Wrap it up loosely and then place it into the oven (directly on the rack) at for 1 hour and cool until easy to handle.

-- Place 3 2/3 cups of the cooked chickpeas in a food processor (save the rest for topping the hummus), along with about half to the full head of the roasted garlic (as desired), lemon juice, 1/2 cup of the cooking liquid and salt.
-Blend for 3 minutes or until very smooth.
+- Place 3 2/3 cups of the cooked chickpeas (save the rest for topping the hummus) to a food processor (see notes), along with about half to the full head of the roasted garlic (as desired), lemon juice, 1/2 cup of the cooking liquid and salt.
+Blend for 3 minutes.

 - Add the tahini and blend for another 8 minutes, or until very smooth and fluffy.